ondramie/eda-prez-campaign-contributions-ca/README.md

-# Goal
+# Summary of EDA on Presidential Campaign Contributions from the State of California
 The goal of this project was to perform exploratory data analysis on financial contributions from the state of California for the presidential campaign of 2016.
-The report is contained within `political_Contributions_CA2016g.md`  Three plots are part of an explanatory portion, which is towards the end of the report.
+The report is contained [here] (https://github.com/ondramie/eda-prez-campaign-contributions-ca/blob/master/political_Contributions_CA2016g.md).
+An explanatory portion is towards the end of the report.